ppiecuch/Rockete/readme.md

 1. New project management options: the project can now be created, saved and open.
 It contains informations about paths and cutting info for every image.
 2. Texture atlas support: if along with a texture, there is a texture info file (in my own format or cocos2d plist) it is used and you can see all elements of the atlas in the file tree view.
 Additionaly, for every atlas, an rcss file is created with proper decorators.
+3. 9-patch creation support.
-3. New texture atlas preview: images and sprites from atlas can be preview now.
+4. New texture atlas preview: images and sprites from atlas can be preview now.
-4. New fonts preview: read fonts can be preview now.
+5. New fonts preview: read fonts has a preview panel now.

+Latest OSX binary build from 25/09/2013 can be found at: [code.google.com](https://code.google.com/p/ppiecuch-projects/downloads/detail?name=Rockete-25092013.zip).

 -- ORIGINAL readme.md --
 ## Status